accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 List of mandatory features for controlling consultation
 - The multimedia object must always have at least the following functions: play, pause or stop;
 - If the multimedia object has sound, it must have a sound on/off function;
-- If the multimedia object has audio description, it must have a function for controlling the activation and deactivation of audio description.
+- If the multimedia object has audio description, it must have a function for controlling the activation and deactivation of audio description;
 - If the multimedia object has subtitles, it must have functionality for controlling the activation and deactivation of subtitles.

 Each function must be accessible via the keyboard and any pointing device (touch, screen reader, keyboard, mouse, etc.).